aljrico/lagom/_posts/2018-04-13-behaviorism-videogames.md

 Have you ever felt the sensation of playing a videogame *way* past the point where was fun?
 Have you ever finished a game, and then looked back a few weeks later and thought *What the hell was I doing with my life*?
 Why does that happen?

-Some games are strongly build around reward schedules, where its design is aimed to make you continually repeat dulling and tedious tasks that has long lost its novelty, creating the illusion of engagement.
+Some games are strongly build around reward schedules, where its design is aimed to make you continually repeat dulling and tedious tasks that have long lost its novelty, creating the illusion of engagement.
 Even some poorly designed action games use this system to convince players to smash the same buttons for 12 hours straight.

 You can spot some of the techniques they use in random loot drops, grinding of monsters, leveling up, farming, loot boxes, etc. Persuading you to stay for just one more prize, even though you have been long bored and sleepy.
 You could say that almost anything with a points system is using this sort of strategem.
 And it goes way beyond points; it can be applied on anything that has a clear and manifest reward.